daz4126/Nanny-State/README.md

 This will update the property `state.doubleCount` to double the value of `state.count` whenever the state changes.

 `State.Calculate` also accepts a second argument, which is a comma-seperated list of properties.
 The calculation will only run when these properties change.
-If this is left empty, then the calculation will run after *every* update to the State.
+If this is left empty, then the calculation will run after *every* update to the state.

 ```javascript